Climate of Istanbul: Sunshine and cloudiness

 However, fog has been steadily declining since the 1970s.
 Data from the 1980s show around 100 days of fog and mist, and this has declined to about 60 in the last 10 years.
-This is likely due to the city's urban heat island, which have been raising overnight temperatures since the city's initial expansion in the 1950s and 60s.
-While forested regions outside the city (especially in nearby Kocaeli Province) have lagged behind in the decrease of fog - the station in Gölcük had consistently been seeing over 200 days of fog until 1993, and now also averages around 60 - the decrease of fog poses a significant threat to the flora of the region, which feed on morning humidity in the relatively dry summer months.
+This is likely due to the city's urban heat island, which has been raising overnight temperatures since the city's initial rapid expansion in the 1950s and 60s.
+While forested regions outside the city (especially in nearby Kocaeli Province) have lagged behind in the decrease of fog – the station in Gölcük had consistently been seeing over 200 days of fog until 1993, and now also averages around 60 – the decrease of fog poses a significant threat to the flora of the region, which feed on morning humidity in the relatively dry summer months.

 Severe weather

-Istanbul's climate is generally not conducive to severe weather, due to its temperate climate, frequent but light rainfall and maritime heating and cooling.
+Istanbul's climate is generally not conducive to severe weather, due to its maritime heating and cooling.
 However, instances of severe weather do occur in Istanbul with some regularity, mostly in the form of heavy snow, severe thunderstorms and heatwaves.

 Thunderstorms

 Istanbul experiences around 10–15 days of thunderstorms, with a primary peak in June, and another one in September.
-Unlike many central European cities, July and August are too dry to support a high amount of thunderstorms, and yet unlike many cities in the Mediterranean basin, winters are too cold and cloudy to support thunderstorms, causing two warm-season stormy periods with a summerly nadir inbetween.
+Unlike many central European cities, July and August are too dry to support a high amount of thunderstorms, and yet unlike many cities in the Mediterranean basin, winters are too cold and cloudy to support thunderstorms, causing two warm-season stormy periods with a summerly nadir in between.

-A notable anomaly is the amount of strong to severe thunderstorms that occur yearly; about half of the thunderstorms that occur in the city can be qualified as such.
-These thunderstorms peak around early-fall, likely due to warmer waters; while their general commonality is likely due to high wind shear and other conditions conducive to severe storm development.
+Despite the relatively uncommon nature of thunderstorms in the city, a notable anomaly is the amount of strong to severe thunderstorms that occur yearly; about half of the thunderstorms that occur in the city (about 6–7) can be qualified as such.
+These thunderstorms peak around early-fall, likely due to warmer waters, while their anomalously high number is likely due to high wind shear and other conditions conducive to severe storm development.

 Very damaging storms have happened on a somewhat consistent basis, a significant one in recent memory is the July 2017 storm, where 9 cm hail causing damage to buildings, straight line winds of 100 km/h and widespread flooding was recorded.
-Tornadoes are uncommon, but not impossible, with recent storms in 2020 and 2021 dropping weak, non-damaging tornadoes.
+Tornadoes, even weak ones, are very uncommon, nevertheless not impossible, with recent storms in 2020 and 2021 dropping weak, non-damaging tornadoes.